IhaveUsername/vr-blog/_posts/2020-06-25-huaweivrglass.md

 ![](/assets/images/huawei_facemask.jpg)
-*Face mask is attached using magnetic force and is easily removed revelaing lenses*
+*Face mask is attached using magnetic force and is easily removed revealing lenses*

 ## Functionality
 With the Glass up and running, you can go in the options and choose one of two options - screen stuck to your head or static in the VR environment.
 If you choose the latter one, you will be able to see a 360 picture of a room of a decent quality and a screen hanging in the air in the middle.
 Settings also allow you to move the screen closer or further, horizontally or vertically, change the screen's curvature, and adjust overall brightness of the glasses.